open-covid-19/data/README.md

 \*\*See the [category estimation notebook](examples/category_estimation.ipynb) for an more thorough explanation of what each category represents and how the estimation is done.

+#### Notes about the data
+For countries where both country-level and region-level data is available, the entry which has a null value for the `RegionCode` and `RegionName` columns indicates country-level aggregation.
+Please note that, sometimes, the country-level data and the region-level data come from different sources so adding up all region-level values may not equal exactly to the reported country-level value.
+See the [data loading tutorial][7] for more information.

+**FR**: Region-level confirmed cases for France only include positive results of tests being sent to a subset of all laboratories, therefore the sum of all confirmed cases across regions is significantly lower than the country totals.

+**PT**: Regions reported by Portugal are broken down at the NUTS-2 level, not the usual ISO 3166-2 code reported by most other countries.

 #### Backwards compatibility
 Please note that the following datasets are maintained only to preserve